Chapter 3Modularity

 A grammar with an explicit shares clause is publishing its interface.
 Only the explicitly shared symbols may be used by another grammar.
 If there’s no shares clause, 👀 any symbol may be used by another grammar.

-The effect of requesting modularity is to 👀 parse the input grammar against a variant iXML grammar that defines a module.
+The effect of requesting modularity is to 👀 parse the input grammar against a variant iXML grammar that includes the new features.
 The relevant productions are:

 uses: -"+uses", RS, mfrom++(-";", s), s, -'.' .